 Daytona Beach may be known for an action-packed national speedway, however the city has a softer side.
 The area also provides access to natural sites and recreation facilities active types love.
 Spacious beaches, wildlife and hidden gems — it’s all here.
 When it’s time to find a new hangout, visit these top Daytona Beach parks and try some fun activities.

-Top 6 Daytona Beach Parks for Exercise, Playtime and Sports
+Daytona Beach Parks for Exercise, Playtime and Sports

 Andy Romano Beachfront Park

-Ranked among the top Daytona Beach parks for its kid-friendly appeal, Andy Romano Beachfront Park welcomes everyone to meet Ormond Beach — located about 5 miles from downtown Daytona Beach.
+Ranked among the top Daytona Beach parks for kid-friendly appeal, Andy Romano Beachfront Park welcomes everyone to meet Ormond Beach — located about 5 miles from downtown Daytona Beach.

 Bring the family to this 4-acre beachfront park for fun in the sun.
-Arrive early for a good parking spot, then play on beaches, the on-site splash pad and playground.
+Arrive early for a good parking spot, then play on beaches, a splash pad and playground.
 When it’s time for lunch, sit in shaded pavilions and grub on local food.
 This spot can get crowded, so prepare to share the sand.

 Lighthouse Point Park